Beyond Claude Code: Building a Shared Skill Library

 Want to use Claude Code with your team?

-Try Duet—the collaborative workspace for agentic workflows.
+Try Duet—the collaborative workspace for AIs and Humans

 Claude Code has its own skill system that's filesystem-based and project-local.